deshiiii/dougalShakespeare/content/authors/admin/_index.md

 ## About Me

-I am a Computational Social Science researcher specializing in Music Information Retrieval, algorithmic confinement and cultural evolution.
-My research interests revolve around understanding how modern day music streaming platforms and the algorithmic devices they contain shape cultural consumption practices both on and off platform.
+I am a Computational Social Science researcher specialising in the study of algorithmic confinement, filter bubbles and cultural and consumption-based evolution.
+My research interests revolve around understanding how modern day platforms and their different affordances such as algorithmic devices shape cultural consumption practices both on and off platform.

 Until recently, I was based at the Centre Marc Bloch's [Computational Social Science Team](https://cmb.huma-num.fr/css-seminar/) in Berlin.